Relativistic Mechanics Theory for Electrons that Exhibits Spin, Zitterbewegung, Superposition and Produces Dirac's Wave Equation: Neo-Classical Spin Model and its Fundamental Equations

 where, as usual, $F^{\mu \nu} = \frac{\del A^\nu }{\del x_{\mu}} - \frac{\del A^\mu }{\del x_{\nu}}$.
 For complete specification of the solution, these equations of motion require the 16 initial conditions: $x(0)$, $\dot{x}(0)$, $\ddot{x}(0)$, $\dddot{x }(0)$.

-The pair of second-order equations of motion in Eq.~\eqref{Eq_1_1} clearly imply the fourth-order equation in Eq.~\eqref{Eq_1_2} (just differentiate the first equation twice with respect to proper time).
-The converse is also seen to hold by setting $z = - \frac{1} {\omega_0^2}\ddot{x}$ and $y = x-z$, which gives immediately the first equation of Eq.~\eqref{Eq_1_1} and then the second equation follows by using $\ddot{y} = \ddot{x}-\ddot{z}$ in Eq.~\eqref{Eq_1_2}.
+For each $\mu = 0,1,2,3$, the pair of second-order equations of motion in Eq.~\eqref{Eq_1_1} clearly imply the fourth-order equation in Eq.~\eqref{Eq_1_2} (just differentiate the first equation twice with respect to proper time).
+The converse is also seen to hold by setting $z^\mu = - \frac{1} {\omega_0^2}\ddot{x}^\mu$ and $y^\mu = x^\mu - z^\mu$, which gives immediately the first equation of Eq.~\eqref{Eq_1_1} and then the second equation follows by using $\ddot{y}^\mu = \ddot{x}^\mu - \ddot{z}^\mu$ in Eq.~\eqref{Eq_1_2}.
+Therefore, the fundamental equations of motion for the neo-classical model given in Eq.~\eqref{Eq_1_1} can be equivalently expressed as in Eq.~\eqref{Eq_1_2}.

 The Lagrangian function $L$ in Eq.~\eqref{Eq_1_11} is considered by {Riewe (1972)} for the free electron to derive a Hamiltonian function with spin that he used to perform a canonical quantization but the resulting equation was not directly related to Dirac's equation for the electron's wave function. {Salesi (2002)} also presents $L$ as a special case of a more general Lagrangian function for a charged particle in an em-field defined by a scalar potential.
 He remarks that Eq.~\eqref{Eq_1_11} is of special interest for what he called a classical Dirac particle.
 His Hamiltonian function for this case is equivalent to that of {Riewe (1972)}.